-NOTE G - ECONOMIC DEPENDENCY
+NOTE F - ECONOMIC DEPENDENCY

 The Developers own a significant portion of land within the District.
 The District's activity is dependent upon the continued involvement of the Developers, the loss of which could have a material adverse effect on the District's operations.
-At September 30, 2021, all board members are affiliated with the Developers.
+At September 30, 2022, all board members are affiliated with the Developers.

-NOTE H - SUBSEQUENT EVENT
+NOTE G - SUBSEQUENT EVENT

-The District made prepayments on the Series 2020 Bonds in November 2021, February 2022, and May 2022 in the amounts of \$400,000, \$140,000, and \$50,000, respectively.
-The prepayments are included in the current portion of bond payable as of September 30, 2021.
+The District made prepayments on the Series 2020 Bonds in November 2022 and February 2023 in the amounts of \$50,000 and \$50,000, respectively.
+The prepayment in November 2022 is included in the current portion of bonds payable as of September 30, 2022.